maxkratt/Fish-Networking-Discovery/README.md

     	- Call `FindObjectOfType<NetworkDiscovery>().StopAdvertisingServer()`
   	- If you want to start searching for servers
     	- Call `FindObjectOfType<NetworkDiscovery>().StartSearchingForServers()`
-  	- If you want to stop seaching for servers
+  	- If you want to stop searching for servers
     	- Call `FindObjectOfType<NetworkDiscovery>().StopSearchingForServers()`

 ### Planned Features